BBF Consulting Ltd. is a specialist in dealing with Personal Guarantee issues

 7. THIRD PARTY SERVICES PARTNERS

-We do not share your data with any third party suppliers except in limited circumstances, such as you have asked us to get an opinion on a matter or instruct counsel, or to engage with other professional service provider who is giving advice or input on a particular aspect of the situation on which we are providing the Services.
+We do not share your data with any third party suppliers except in limited circumstances, such as you have asked us to get an opinion on a matter or instruct counsel, or to engage with other professional service provider who is giving support or input on a particular aspect of the situation on which we are providing the Services.
 In all cases where we engage with other third party suppliers, we will seek your prior consent.
-For employers, there may be instances where we are engaging with occupational health, in order to give advice on the impact of an illness or injury on an employee’s ability to work.
+For employers, there may be instances where we are engaging with occupational health, in order to give support on the impact of an illness or injury on an employee’s ability to work.
 In those circumstances, we will seek your consent and the consent of the employee before speaking to the occupational health provider.

 8. WITHDRAWING YOUR CONSENT

-If we rely on your consent to process your data, you can withdraw your consent at any time by contacting us and letting us know, either on the direct email of the person assisting you or by emailing email@example.com.
+If we rely on your consent to process your data, you can withdraw your consent at any time by contacting us and letting us know, either on the direct email of the person assisting you or by emailing .

 9. STORAGE SECURITY & INTERNATIONAL TRANSFERS